Fixing Common Revenue Cycle Bottlenecks

-A bottleneck is a situation that causes delay in a process or system.
+A bottleneck is a situation that causes a delay in a process or system.
 It is that place in your revenue cycle that slows everything down.
 It delays cash flow for your practice and harms your revenue cycle outcomes.

 Bottlenecks are sometimes difficult to recognize and remove.
 Common reasons for ignoring bottlenecks are that “it’s always been this way,” or “that just takes more time.”
 While the temptation may be to stick to the status quo, there is always room for improvement in your revenue cycle.
 Working out the bottlenecks in your revenue cycle will increase productivity and boost revenue cycle outcomes.